-For those staff who are uncomfortable driving in the snow, and if your presence is not required for the day’s operations, please note that your supervisor can give you permission to leave work early, arrive late, or not come in at all on a day when the campus is open.
+For staff members who are uncomfortable driving in the snow and/or ice, and if your presence is not required for the day’s operations, please note that your supervisor is permitted to allow you to leave work early, arrive late, or not come in at all on a day when the campus is open.
 However, you must log that day as vacation, your personal holiday, or leave with no pay as stipulated by University Policy HR10.

 Faculty members should not cancel individual classes due to weather.
-Only the Chancellor has the authority to delay the class schedule or close the campus.
+Only the chancellor has the authority to delay the class schedule or close the campus.
 Faculty are expected to make every reasonable attempt to meet with their class(es).
-If you are unable to come to campus, please contact Dee Mooney, staff assistant in the Office of Academic Affairs, at 724-773-3571 as soon as possible.
-Cancelling a class despite the fact that students have driven through inclement weather does not reflect well on our campus, and it is also problematic to hold some classes while others are cancelled.
+If you are unable to come to campus, please contact Dee Mooney, administrative assistant, Office of Academic Affairs, at 724-773-3571 as soon as possible.
+Cancelling a class despite the fact that students have driven through inclement weather does not reflect well on our campus.
+It is also problematic to hold some classes while others have been cancelled.

-On days with snow and / or ice, please allow extra time to commute to campus safely.
-Faculty members need to be aware of the fact that some of our commuter students live in very rural areas and are sometimes unable to reach campus to attend class, even on days when the campus is open.
+On days with snow and/or ice, please be sure to allow yourself extra time to commute to campus safely.
+Faculty members must be aware that some of our commuter students live in very rural areas and are sometimes unable to reach campus to attend class, even on days when the campus is open.
 Please take this fact into consideration if you have a required attendance policy.

 The campus will not operate on a compressed class schedule for days with delayed starts.
 For example, if the start of class is delayed until 10 a.m., then the 8 a.m. and 9 a.m. classes will not meet, and the regular schedule will begin at 10 a.m.
 Campus administration tries to minimize the number of 8 a.m. classes during spring semester (January through May).
-The administration will use flexibility when needed to determine an appropriate start time if a delay is necessary.
-A decision about all evening classes will be made by 4 p.m.
+If a delay is necessary, the administration will use flexibility when needed to determine an appropriate start time.
+Decisions about the status of all evening classes will be made by 4:00 p.m.

 Please be assured that the campus always strives to make informed decisions that balance student, faculty, and staff safety with the class time for which our students pay.
 Thank you in advance for your patience and understanding.